 2010-11: Demelo played in 67 of 68 games as Mississauga St. Michael’s dominated the regular season in the OHL – winning 53 games.
 Demelo was +31 and scored 3 goals with 24 assists and 70 PMs.
 The Majors faced Owen Sound in an epic OHL final series, won by Owen Sound in overtime of the seventh game.
 Demelo was +10 in the playoffs with 1 goal, 4 assists and 15 PMs in 20 games.
 The Majors hosted the Memorial Cup and in five games during the tournament Demelo was scoreless with 4 PMs.
 Ranked 121st amongst North American skaters in Central Scouting’s final rankings, he was selected by San Jose in the sixth round (179th overall) of the 2011 NHL Draft.

-2011-12: DeMelo improved on his offensive numbers of last season for a much weaker Mississauga team while playing on both specialty units and big shutdown minutes.
-The defender scored seven goals (four on the power play and one shorthanded) along with 40 assists and a good plus nine rating while taking 70 PIMs in 67 games.
-DeMelo and the Mississauga St. Michael's Majors lost a very tight, physical first round OHL Playoff series 4-2 against the Barrie Colts.
-The physical offensive defender was only able to contribute a power play goal along with an assists and a minus three rating while taking 13 PIMs (one fighting major) in the series.
-The Shark were impressed enough to give the young defenseman an ATO to play for AHL Worchester for four games to end his year.
-He was a solid plus three rating with an assist in the four AHL games and the team signed to a three year NHL entry level contract.
+2011-12: DeMelo made his pro hockey debut — play four games for the AHL’s Worcester Sharks to end his year following his second OHL season.
+He was a solid +3 with 1 assist in four AHL games.
+DeMelo improved on his offensive numbers during his junior season on a much weaker Mississauga team while playing on both specialty units and big shutdown minutes.
+The defender scored 7 goals (four on the power play and one shorthanded) along with 40 assists and was +9 with 70 penalty minutes in 67 games.
+DeMelo and the Mississauga St. Michael’s Majors lost a very tight, physical first-round OHL Playoff series 4-2 against the Barrie Colts.
+He scored 1 power play goal with 1 assist and a was -3 with 13 penalty minutes (one fighting major) in the series.
+The Sharks signed DeMelo to a three-year entry-level contract in April 2012.

-Demelo is a big strong puck-moving defenseman who likes to jump up into the play and shoot his big booming shot on the fly.
-He can play in all situations though he thrives in offensive situations because of his shot and hockey sense.
-He has a great hockey I.Q. and is not afraid of playing a simple unmemorable game if that is what it takes to win.
-Like with all young defensemen DeMelo’s main development hurdles will be strength related as he moves up from junior to the AHL and competes against men.
+Demelo is a big strong puck-moving defenseman who likes to jump into the play and shoot his big booming shot on the fly.
+He can play in all situations and thrives in offensive situations because of his shot and hockey sense.
+He is not afraid of playing a simple unmemorable game if that is what it takes to win.
+DeMelo has shown steady improvement as he has added strength and refined his technical skills in his first two pro seasons.